 Draw a circle with the help of your compass on a graph paper.
 Count the no. of squares within the circular area.

-The number of just half size squares within circle finding the area of leaf on the graph paper and find the following:
+Count the number of squares as you did in case of finding the error of loof on the graph paper and find the finding the area of leaf on the graph paper and find the following: